Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 There’s a reason that infographics are so popular.
 According to research, the human brain processes images 60,000 times faster than words.
 What’s more, combining images with text increases recall by 650%—just what is needed when sharing critical research findings to colleagues or the C-suite.

 By using data visualizations, financial professionals tell a more compelling, memorable story about the data, which can increase trust in data-driven decisions.

 Financial services organizations generate and collect a lot of data on transactions and customers, but they also need alternative data to provide added context and support decision makers across the business.
 The problem?
 As the volume of big data grows, finding the right information to fuel digital transformation, enhance customer experiences, manage risk, and achieve strategic goals becomes more difficult.

 That’s one reason that conducting research for financial professionals shouldn’t be done on the open web.
-On top of the fake news from anonymous sources that permeates the internet, the open web also prioritizes the results returned based on factors like paid ads, sponsored content, and clever keyword use.
+On top of the fake news from anonymous sources that permeates the internet, the open web also prioritizes the results returned based on factors like paid ads, sponsored content, and clever keyword use--which means you may never find the data you need.
 Plus, search results tend to focus on content based on the user’s country, making it more difficult to find information that covers multiple regions or countries.

 Financial professionals can benefit from using a research platform like Nexis® for Finance for multiple reasons:

 Plus, conducting comprehensive research allows financial professionals to verify findings against multiple sources, reducing the chance of being misled by biased or false information, and enabling them to provide clients with information they can trust.